 |Volume 34 Executive Board|

-The Cardozo Law Review was established in 1979, and is currently publishing its thirty-fourth volume.
-It consistently ranks among the top law journals in the country, and this year it was listed as being among the top 25 law journals in the United States.
+The Cardozo Law Review was established in 1979 and consistently ranks among the top law journals in the country.
 It publishes six issues per year, which contain articles and student notes on a variety of legal topics.
 The Law Review is dedicated to advancing empirical, interdisciplinary, and philosophical scholarship, as well as exploring cutting-edge national issues.

 Finally, de•novo, the Cardozo Law Review’s online companion, is the home for shorter articles on timely legal issues, as well as responses to articles that appear in the print journal.
 De•novo also hosts “mini-symposia” that feature articles from professors and practitioners across political and sociological lines in order to create a lively debate on a selected legal issue.
-This spring, de•novo's mini-symposium will discuss China's transition from a manufacturing to an innovation economy, with a focus on how this transition affects IP policies and labor markets around the world.
 In addition to articles written by professors and practitioners, de•novo also publishes several student notes each year.

 For more information about the Law Review, please visit http://www.cardozolawreview.com.

 You can contact the Cardozo Law Review at email@example.com.